facelessuser/coloraide/docs/src/markdown/color.md

 >>> Color.match("red and yellow", fullmatch=True)
 ```

-We can also target adjust the start position of the search.
+We can also adjust the start position of the search.
 In this case, by adjusting the start position to 8
 characters later, we will match `#!color yellow` instead of `#!color red`.

 ```pycon3